CloseClose

 Stop Smoking

 Everyone has heard about the danger of cigarette smoking.
-There is well documented research showing that smoking, especially in premenopausal women, increases the risk for breast cancer.
+There is well-documented research showing that smoking, especially in premenopausal women, increases the risk of breast cancer.
 If you smoke, talk with your physician about how to stop smoking.
-There are many wonderful options available to help you kick this life destroying habit permanently.
+Many excellent options are available to help you kick this life-destroying habit permanently.

 Prevent Breast Cancer